Lynch4360/Valhalla-Ink-MS1/README.md

 ## 6. Colors:
-Trying to keep the entire website in a uniform design, I wanted it to be a supporting colour of the theme of the tattoo parlour, so i ended up using certain colours for the header, footer and main body that would have been the clothing colour back in viking eras, (the easiest dyes to make back then were blueish greys) and then i just ensure i used contrasting colour for headings and paragraphs.
+Trying to keep the entire website in a uniform design, I wanted it to be a supporting color of the theme of the tattoo parlour, so i ended up using certain colors for the header, footer and main body that would have been the clothing color back in viking eras, (the easiest dyes to make in that era then were dark blueish greys) and then i just ensure I used contrasting color for headings and paragraphs.

 - Body background color: #252c30;
 - Heading and footer color: #315564;